threatpatrols/documentation/docs/opnsense/repo/index.md

 from "unknown-repository" because the package has no knowledge of the repo it came from
 ![unknown-repository](../../assets/opnsense-installed-packages-example01.png)

-This can be optionally resolved by forcing the re-installation of the plugin which will force the plugin to be re-installed via the regular pkg system
+This can be (optionally) resolved by forcing the re-installation of the plugin which will force the plugin to be re-installed via the regular system `pkg` tool.
 ```commandline
 pkg-static install --force os-threatpatrols
 ```

-This is not essential but will tidy up the nagging "unknown-repository" message.
+You may choose to live with the "unknown-repository" message or close-the-loop by re-obtaining the `os-threatpatrols` package allowing the system `pkg` tool to hence confirm the package is signed the Threat Patrols fingerprints that this package supplies in the first place.

 ## Upgrade
 Major-version OPNsense upgrades require that you re-install the matching `os-threatpatrols` plugin,